grahamr975/EWS-Office365-Contact-Sync/README.md

 ===================
 Utilizes both Exchange Web Services and Office 365 Remote PowerShell Services to sync your Global Address List to any/every user in the directory.

 **Why would I want to use this?** iPhone/Android devices don't currently support offline Global Address List synchronization.
-By loading the Global Address List contacts into the user's mailbox, you can circumvent this limitation.
+By loading the Global Address List contacts into a folder within user's mailbox, you can circumvent this limitation.

 Features
 --------